PLEASE NOTE: This document applies to v1.7 version and not to the latest stable release v1.9

 sslCertificateRef: If specified, this is the name of the Kubernetes secret(

 tlstype) that contains the TLS certificate to be used for secure connections to the object store.
-Rook will look in the secret provided at the
+If it is an opaque Kubernetes Secret, Rook will look in the secret provided at the

 certkey name.
 The value of the